LukeDuttweiler/Website/content/_index.md

       text: |-
         I am a research statistician with a passion for developing statistical methods and models for impactful real-world problems.
 I specialize in research relating to environmental health, but I am always excited to work in new fields!

-        If you are interested in collaboration or consulting services, please email me at EMAIL<lduttweiler@hsph.harvard.edu>.
+        If you are interested in collaboration or consulting services, please email at [lduttweiler@hsph.harvard.edu](mailto: lduttweiler@hsph.harvard.edu).
     design:
       columns: '1'
   - block: collection